Hellenistic armies: Manpower and the state

 The extreme losses affected Philip V of Macedon greatly, especially after his defeat at the Battle of Cynoscephalae in 197 BC.
 With such a small population, and such drastic losses in battle, the Antigonid king had to think radically as to how to improve his nation's performance in the next war.
 In between the Second and Third Macedonian Wars, Philip V embarked on a major reform and re-organization of the kingdom.
 Expansion could secure "the great reservoir of available man-power" that lay north in Thrace.
 Philip then transported segments of the populations of the coastal cities to the northern frontiers and moved those Thracians south.
 This, combined with economic and political moves, re-built Macedonia and allowed for Perseus, Philip's successor, to be in a stronger position.
 Perseus had enough grain to last the army ten years - without drawing on harvests - enough money to hire 10,000 mercenaries for ten years, and field an army of 43,000 soldiers, a significant improvement compared to the situation of Philip V at Cynoscephalae in 197 BC, who fielded an army of 25,500 men.

 The eastern kingdoms of the Ptolemaic, Seleucid, Graeco-Bactrian and Indo Greek kingdoms, had an even more problematic situation.
-The basis of their militaries relied on Greeks, which were obviously not common to the areas that they ruled over.
+The basis of their militaries relied on Greeks, which were not common to the areas that they ruled over.
 In order to overcome this, these kingdoms set up military colonies, known as Klerouchoi, to settle mercenaries and others from Greece.
 The system would allow for the colonists to be given a plot of land and in return they would provide military service when needed.
 In Ptolemaic Egypt, for example, soldiers and officers were given rewards "In exchange for military service, whenever needed."
 W.W.
 Tarn even suggests that the Greek (known to the Indians as "Yavanas") population in India may not have been as small as one would suppose, stating "There may well have been many more Yavanas...than we should suppose; we may have to reckon with a considerable number of men, adventurers or mercenaries from the west."